peterjunpark/gpu-cluster-networking/docs/reference/hardware-support.rst

 high-throughput communication.

-The processes detailed in these guides are validated to run on the following hardware in tandem with AMD Instinct™ accelerators:
+The processes detailed in these guides are validated to run on the following hardware with AMD Instinct™ accelerators:

 NICs for AMD Instinct MI300X
 ============================